Rinnai Water Heater Maintenance Guide

 Step-by-Step DIY Guide

-Step 3: Clean the Inlet Water Filter or Sediment Screen
+Step 2: Clean the Cold-Water Inlet Filter

 When to Call a Pro